vidhinileshpatel/Labs/lab1/README.md

 3. Use the scikit-learn linear regression library found [here](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html) to fit a line to the given data.
-4. Do this for each independent variable and cross validation.
+4. Do this for each independent variable and cross validate.
-5. Apply the best coefficient to application data set.
+5. Apply the best coefficient to the application data set.
 6. Write your results to a JSON file.